Vineetnaik1611/MLproject/README.md

 3. Create 3 important files in src - 1. logger.py for logging, 2. exception.py  for exception handling, 3. utils.py (any functionalities to be uised in entire project can be written here)
 4. Created a custom exception system that extracts full traceback details (file name, line number, and error message) and formats them into a readable error description. (exception.py)
 5. Created a logging setup that generates a new timestamped log file inside a logs/ folder every time the program runs. (logger.py)

+## Step 3   Data Ingestion Module

+I built a **Data Ingestion module** that automates the first step of the ML pipeline.

+The ingestion component handles four key tasks:

+1. **Reads the raw dataset** from the source location.
+2. **Creates a structured artifacts directory** to store all generated files.
+3. **Saves the raw data** to ensure reproducibility.
+4. **Performs a train–test split** and saves the split datasets separately.

+I encapsulated this logic within a `DataIngestion` class and used a `DataIngestionConfig` dataclass to manage file paths cleanly.
+Finally, the ingestion function **returns the paths of the train and test files**, which are then passed to the data transformation and model training modules.

+This approach keeps the pipeline **modular, reproducible, and easy to maintain**.

+###### important questions
+1. What is @dataclass

+@dataclass is a Python decorator that automatically generates the init and other boilerplate methods for classes that only store data, making the code cleaner and easier to maintain.

+## Step 4 Data transformation using pipelines Implementation

+### Data Transformation Module

+I built a **Data Transformation module** to preprocess the dataset before model training.

+First, I created a configuration class using `@dataclass` to store the path where the preprocessor object (pickle file) will be saved.

+Then, inside the `DataTransformation` class, I performed three main tasks:

+---

+### 1️⃣ Built Preprocessing Pipelines

+- **Numerical columns:** Used a pipeline with **median imputation** and **StandardScaler**.
+- **Categorical columns:** Used **most-frequent imputation**, **One-Hot Encoding**, and **scaling (without centering)**.

+These pipelines were combined using a **ColumnTransformer**, creating a reusable preprocessing object.

+---

+### 2️⃣ Applied Preprocessing to Train and Test Sets

+- Loaded the train and test datasets.
+- Split them into **input features** and **target**.
+- Fitted the preprocessor on the training data and transformed both train and test sets.
+- Used `np.c_` to **combine processed features with the target arrays**.

+---

+### 3️⃣ Saved the Preprocessing Object

+- Saved the fitted preprocessor as a **pickle file** in the `artifacts` folder.
+- This ensures the same transformations can be applied during inference.

+---

+### ✅ Benefits

+- **Consistent** preprocessing
+- **Automated** workflow
+- **Reproducible** results
+- **Production-ready** pipeline